raskalito/Sync360Docs/Sync360 Syntax Guide.md

 ```
 Names of elements, as well as names of attributes, cannot contain space characters.
 The name should begin with a letter or an underline character.
 The rest of the name may contain as the same characters as well as digit characters.
 Attribute is a markup construct consisting of a name/value pair that exists within a start-tag or empty element-tag followed by an element name.
 Values of attributes should be always embedded in single or double quotes.

-**NOTE:** It is necessary to use identical types of quotes for values of attributes in the same tag (please see Cities and Countries in the example above).
+It is necessary to use identical types of quotes for values of attributes in the same tag (please see Cities and Countries in the example above).

-Text inside the tag acts as a value.
+Content inside an element acts as a value.
 Curly brackets { } instructs the engine to evaluate the expression, this is a method of acccessing variables or performing logical calculations.
 For some commands the properties will be evaluated without curly brackets.
 ```
-<set var="firstname">Joe</set> <!-- a value without expressions. -->
+<set var="firstname">Joe</set> <!-- assignment of text value 'Joe' to variable 'firstname' without expressions. -->
+<set var="calculatedvalue">{294+322}</set> <!-- assignment of result of expression in the element content.
+Notice that braces are required -->
+<set calculated="294+322" /> <!-- assignment of result of expression via property.
+Notice that braces are not required -->
-<if condition="contacts.Count eq 0"> <!-- an expression in the attribute value. -->
+<if condition="contacts.Count eq 0"> <!-- an expression in the attribute value.
+In this command doesn't require braces -->
-<set var="calculatedvalue">{294+322}</set> <!-- an expression in the element content. -->
 ```

-**NOTE:** An expression may include constants and variables.
+An expression may include constants and variables.
 A variable name is case-sensitive (please see *calculatedvalue* in the example above).

 The expression type is selected automatically based on the expression value evaluation, but it can be converted to a necessary type by using special construction 'as'.
 The following examples give the same result:
 ```